sromano87/parkinggaragepy/README.md

 * If you need to handle error situations (including situations unspecified by the user stories), throw a `ParkingGarageError`.

 ## API Usage
-Take some minutes to understand, in broad terms, how the API works (see also the docstring comments of each method).
+Take some minutes to understand, in broad terms, how the API works.
 If you do not fully understand the API, do not worry because further details will be given in the user stories (see the _Issues_ session).